berthubert/bnt162b2/reverse-engineering-source-code-of-the-biontech-pfizer-vaccine.md

  * A codon optimized version of the original spike, with two 'Proline' substitutions to make sure the protein appears in the right form
  * A known successful and optimized 3' untranslated region
- * A slightly mysterious poly-A tail with a 'linker' in there
+ * A poly-A tail with a 'linker' in there

 The codon optimization adds a lot of G and C to the mRNA.
 Meanwhile, using Ψ (1-methyl-3'-pseudouridylyl) instead of U helps evade our immune system, so